 Spent nuclear fuel from the research reactor can be returned to its country of origin, the United States, in accordance with the Nuclear Energy Act.
 At the end of operation, the United States will take care of the fuel.

 Final disposal of decommissioning waste from the reactor will be performed in a final disposal facility in Finnish bedrock.

 Licencing and monitoring

 All decommissioning tasks are carried out under the control of the Radiation and Nuclear Safety Authority of Finland (STUK).
 Prior to applying the licence for decommissioning, VTT performed an environmental impact assessment concerning the decommissioning and dismantling of the reactor.

 In the licence application, VTT has described plans for the safe disposal of the related nuclear waste and technical and organisational measures for guaranteeing safety and the minimisation of any environmental impact associated with the dismantling of the reactor.
-STUK has reviewed the technical plans and reports submitted by VTT and given to the Finnish Government the safety assessment on the decommissioning of the reactor in April 2019.
+STUK has reviewed the technical plans and reports submitted by VTT and given to the Finnish Government the safety assessment on the decommissioning of the reactor.